isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 ![Screenshot](./Images/Exo2Font.png)

 ### Views
 > Login - The first page a user will see when trying to get into this system.
+If a user is not authenticated, they will be redirected here.
 - There is a form with Username and Password Inputs, a 'type' dropdown, and 'create account' and 'submit' buttons.
 - Clicking 'create user' opens up the 'type' dropdown for selecting 'owner' or 'chef'.
+- Incorrect login credentials redirect you to the **Error** view.

 > Dashboard - Once a user is authenticated, this is the page they are led into.
-Depending on the type of user, this page may look a little different.
+Depending on the type of user, this page will look a little different.
 - A user of type 'chef' will have a button that says 'new pizza', and they can see all of the pizzas that have been made for customers to choose from.
 - A user of type 'owner' will have a button that says 'new topping', and they can see all of the toppings available for chefs to create new pizzas.

-Clicking 'new x' button will expand a form to add a new pizza or topping.
-Error messages are made visible if one of the error conditions is met.
+- Every record that is listed will have buttons for creating, updating, and deleting them.
+The create and update buttons lead to the **Create** page.
+- If the user is not authenticated, they are redirected to the **Login** page.

+> Create - When a user clicks on the 'create' or 'update' buttons on the dashboard, this is the page that will be rendered.
+- The create button simply opens the page
+- The update button will pass in the ID of the topping or pizza to the page and the most current information in the database will be filled in.
+- Before submitting the form, if there is already a record of the topping or pizza, then the user is redirected to the **Error** page.

+> Error - This is a page that is rendered when any of the above mentioned views encounters an issue.
+- This page describes the issue and provides a button to redirect the user back to the previous page to correct the issue.

 [Back to top](#overview)